-We love to top this dish with our favorite ricotta salata cheese is sprinkled on top of each dish just before serving.
+For more flavor to this spaghetti with wild mushrooms dish, grated ricotta salata cheese is sprinkled on top of each dish just before serving.
 Ricotta salata is curd in salt, and it is a milky white cheese that is normally on the salty side.

 Try this recipe!
 It’s easy, delicious and it’s ready with no stress and no fuss!
 Now that’s my kind of dinner!

 … Thanks for Pinning!

 More Tasty Recipes!